 Hairline cracks can occur both in the concrete itself or in mortar joints between concrete blocks.
 These tiny cracks can appear in newly poured concrete and are likely caused by concrete shrinkage.

 Should I worry about hairline cracks in my foundation?

 Because hairline cracks are thin and shallow, there’s no reason to stress over them.
 However, you should monitor them closely for changes.
-If you notice them growing larger over time, you should call a contractor to perform an inspection.Request a Free Evaluation
+If you notice them growing larger over time, you should call a contractor to perform an inspection.Request a Free Estimate

 When is a Foundation Crack Serious?
 Here’s What to Look For:

 How do you determine for yourself whether your foundation crack is serious or nothing to worry about?
 Though we recommend always calling a professional when you have a foundation concern (the appointment is fast and free—what’s to lose?), you may want to know how we determine whether a crack is serious enough to warrant foundation repair.
 Here are some things to look for when determining whether your foundation cracks are serious: